jakimowb/enmapbox_testmigration2/README.md

 ![EnMAP-Box Logo](http://www.enmap.org/sites/default/files/pictures/logos/logo-enmap-box-thumb.jpg)

+# WARNING: THIS SOFTWARE IS STILL UNDER CONSTRUCTION AND IN AN EARLY BETA PHASE #

+If you want you can test it, but currently you won't be able to do a lot of useful things.

 # README #

 The EnMAP-Box software is developed to be used as a QGIS plugin.
 The installation steps include: